4azuo/GuiGuBaHuang-ModLib/README.md

 Can declare same ModEvent by adding **multi** CacheAttribute to the ModEvent.

+Last, All properties of ModEvent will be cached (.json).
+You can ignore cache and reconstrcut by **JsonIgnoreAttribute**

 ※I wrote some events which i need.
 You can add more to ModMaster.